pedro-abundio-wang/deep-learning/2 improving-deep-neural-networks[[hyperparameter-tuning]-[regularization]-[optimization]]/Readme.md

     <img src="Images/27.png">
   </div>

 - The example explains that the activations and similarly derivatives will be decreased/increased exponentially as a function of number of layers.
-The **Vanishing / Exploding gradients** occurs when your derivatives become very small or very big.
+The vanishing / exploding gradients occurs when your derivatives become very small or very big.
 - So If W > I (Identity matrix) the activation and gradients will explode.
 However, it turns out that exploding gradient is not that problematic, because:
   - The problem is easy to notice and diagnose, because the derivative would become NaN very quickly and crash the program.
   - There are some easy hacks that can effectively prevent exploding gradient.
-One of them is called **gradient clipping**, which simply **throttles** (𝜃) the scale of gradient during backprop, and it turns out to work well.
+One of them is called **gradient clipping**, which simply throttles 𝜃, scale gradient during backprop, and it turns out to work well.
   <div align="center">
     <img src="Images/28.png">
   </div>